janko/image_processing/README.md

 Provides higher-level image processing helpers that are commonly needed when handling image uploads.

-This gem can process images with either [libvips] and [ImageMagick] libraries.
+This gem can process images with either [ImageMagick] or [libvips] libraries.
-ImageMagick is a good default choice, especially if you are migrating from another attachment gem that uses ImageMagick.
-Livips is a very fast alternative that works best with JPEGs and PNGs.
-Support for GIFs is limited in libvips.
+ImageMagick is a good default choice, especially if you are migrating from another gem or library that uses ImageMagick. libvips is a newer library that can process images very rapidly (up to 10x faster than ImageMagick).

 ## Goal

 The goal of this project is to have a single gem that contains all the helper methods needed to resize and process images.

 Currently, existing attachment gems (like Paperclip, CarrierWave, Refile, Dragonfly, ActiveStorage, and others) implement their own custom image helper methods.
 But why?
+That's not very DRY, is it?

 Let's be honest.
 Image processing is a dark, mysterious art.
-So we want to combine everything bit of best practice from all of these gems into a single, awesome library that is constantly updated with best-practice thinking about how to resize and process images.
+So we want to combine every great idea from all of these separate gems into a single awesome library that is constantly updated with best-practice thinking about how to resize and process images.

 ## Installation

-1. Install ImageMagick and Libvips:
+1. Install ImageMagick and libvips:

 `$ brew install imagemagick vips`

-Note: if you're not on macOS or don't want to use Homebrew, check the project pages for ImageMagick and Libvips for other ways to install these libraries.

 2. Add the gem to your Gemfile: